mattermost/docs/source/deployment/cluster.rst

 .. note::

   Do not modify configuration settings through the System Console.
-Otherwise you will have two servers with different `config.json` files in a HA cluster causing a refresh every time a user connects to a different app server.
+Otherwise you will have two servers with different `config.json` files in an HA cluster causing a refresh every time a user connects to a different app server.

 1. Make a backup of your existing ``config.json`` file.
 2. For one of the Mattermost servers, make the configuration changes to ``config.json`` and save the file.
 Do not reload the file yet.